-Wind energy projects have the potential to generate noise which under certain circumstances may be perceived in the general vicinity of the Study Area, and at specific receptor locations (i.e., residents, hospitals, schools, daycares, places of worship, etc.).
-As required for all wind energy projects undertaken in Ontario, a Noise Impact Assessment (NIA) was conducted to evaluate these effects.
+Wind energy projects have the potential to generate noise which may be perceived under certain circumstances in the general vicinity of the Study Area, and at specific receptor locations (i.e., residents, hospitals, schools, daycares, places of worship, etc.).
+A Noise Impact Assessment (NIA) was conducted to evaluate these effects.
 The results from the NIA show that the Project complies with the applicable MOE noise guidelines.

-The point of interconnect (Parkhill Interconnect) for this Project has been evaluated separately from the Project as it is located more than 5 km from the Project location.
+The point of interconnect (Parkhill Interconnect) for this Project has been evaluated separately from the Project as it is located > 5 km from the Project location.
 The Parkhill Interconnect consists of a switching station and a substation.
-The substation includes a 189/315 MVA -121/525 kV LTC transformer with ONAN/ONAF/ONAF cooling rating.
-The switching station and substation have been strategically sited on lands that the Client holds under lease or purchase options.
-This study includes Points of Reception found within 2,000 m of the proposed switching station location in order to present modeling results up to 40 dBA; a total of 40 PoRs were considered.
+The substation includes (2) 135/225 MVA -121/525 kV LTC transformer with ONAN/ONAF/ONAF cooling rating.
+The switching station and substation have been strategically sited on lands that the Client holds under lease options.
+This study includes Points of Reception found within 2,000 m of the proposed switching station location in order to present modeling results up to 40 dBA; a total of 43 PoRs were considered.

-The Noise Impact Assessment is included as Appendix F.
+The Noise Impact Assessments are included as Appendix F.